-Project works and theses
+Project works and Diploma theses

 Notes

-The topics listed here are generally appropriate for both Master's Theses and Project Works.
+The topics listed here are generally appropriate for both Diploma Theses and Project Works.
 Each task will be customized according to the requirements of the respective module.
 If you're interested, please reach out to the contact persons provided.
 You're also welcome to discuss your own topic ideas with us.

 The guides for preparing and defending Master thesis and project work at the Professorship for Timber Engineering are available for download:

-For Project works: here.
+For Project theses: here.

 For Diploma / Master theses: here.